tcdl/msb-java/README.md

 Assign a handler on response message

 #### onEnd(Callback handler)
-Assign a handler on event when all responses were received
+Assign a handler on event when all responses were received or timeout happened

 Class: ResponderServer
 ---------------------------------------------------